Arrenes

 Arrenes (Αρρένες) is a former community in Kastoria regional unit, Western Macedonia, Greece.
 Since the 2011 local government reform it is part of the municipality Nestorio, of which it is a municipal unit.
 The municipal unit has an area of 134.600 km2.
-Population 548 (2011).
+Population 365 (2021).
 The seat of the community was in Eptachori.

-Settlements
+Communities

-The settlements of the municipal unit are:
+The communities of the municipal unit are: